Rari-Capital/rari-stable-pool-contracts/FUND.md

 * `RariFundManager` is the fund's main contract: it handles direct deposits and withdrawals, USD balances, interest, fees, etc.
 * `RariFundController` holds all assets and is used by the rebalancer to deposit and withdraw from pools and make exchanges.
-* `RariFundToken` is the contract powering the Rari Fund Token (RFT), an ERC20 token used to internally account for the ownership of the fund's assets under management (AUM).
+* `RariFundToken` is the contract powering the Rari Stable Fund Token (RSFT), an ERC20 token used to internally account for the ownership of the fund's assets under management (AUM).
 * `RariFundProxy` includes wrapper functions built on top of RariFundManager: exchange and deposit, withdraw and exchange, and deposit without paying gas via the Gas Station Network (GSN).

 A **centralized rebalancer** controls which pools hold which currencies at any given time but only has permission to move funds between pools and exchange currencies, not withdraw funds elsewhere.